 MY EXPERIENCE ON THE PICO DA RODA HIKE

 The Pico da Roda hike is one of the shorter treks I’ve done on Madeira Island but it was steep and action-packed.
 I like to call this type of hike, ‘Bang for your buck’.
-You get incredible views, and great trail action without a long arduous journey.
+You get incredible views and great trail action without a long arduous journey.

 The trek begins out of the neighborhood in the depths of Nun’s Valley, also known as Curral das Freiras.
 Winding through a few small farms and some curious rock dwellings, we made our way to the base of the climb.

 After the initial climb up the ravine, we emerged to look out over Nun’s Valley.
-The sun had just broke over the top peaks of the island to paint the valley with a blanket of golden light.
+The sun had just broken over the top peaks of the island to paint the valley with a blanket of golden light.

 From this point on the trail careered along the side of the ridge.
-Often at times it was very narrow and there was a large drop-off although usually with an angled rock below not a direct drop.
+Often at times, it was very narrow and there was a large drop-off although usually with an angled rock below not a direct drop.
 With constant views of Nun’s Valley, it was hard to keep my eyes focused on the path in front of me even though it required maximum concentration.

-A final lookout over the valley provided a spectacular Lion King moment before the trail zig-zagged up through the rocky mountain and dropped us on the back-side of the ridge again.
+A final look out over the valley provided a spectacular Lion King moment before the trail zig-zagged up through the rocky mountain and dropped us on the back side of the ridge again.

-Up on top of the ridge-line we not only found several unique rock formations but a great place for lunch.
+Up on top of the ridge line we not only found several unique rock formations but a great place for lunch.
 We had been blessed with sunny skies so we enjoyed a beautiful picnic while looking out over Nun’s Valley.

 The descent now began as we passed underneath the incredible Pico da Roda.
 The unique part about this rock formation is that from directly in front it seems like a big hill or a mountain with serious depth.
-However, from the side it is evidently quite narrow, almost like the fin of a fish.
+However, from the side, it is evidently quite narrow, almost like the fin of a fish.

 The final descent now begins with a rocky scramble, which leads into a direct drop-down into the valley.
 We pass by one huge tree, which can actually be spotted all the way from the other side of the valley.
 It is a good marker to know where the descent passes.